 |I2C1 – SCL||GP3/GP7/GP11/GP15/GP19/GP27|

-I2C controller of RP4020 chip supports following features:
+I2C controller of RP4020 chip supports the following features:

 - Master or Slave Mode ( Default salve address = 0x055)